Declining inventories crimp U.S. second-quarter growth, consumer spending surges

-WASHINGTON U.S. economic growth was slightly more tepid than initially thought in the second quarter as businesses aggressively ran down inventories, offsetting a spurt in consumer spending.
+WASHINGTON (Reuters) - U.S. economic growth was slightly more tepid than initially thought in the second quarter as businesses aggressively ran down inventories, offsetting a spurt in consumer spending.

 Gross domestic product expanded at a 1.1 percent annual rate, the Commerce Department said on Friday in its second estimate of GDP.
 That was modestly down from the 1.2 percent rate it reported last month and also reflected more imports than previously estimated as well as weak government spending.